catebyte/ADB-Advanced-WEB-UI-Tool-/README.md

     *   Connect your device to your computer via USB or Wi-Fi.
     *   Enter your device's IP address in the WebUI and click "Connect".

+## ⚠️ Warnings & Disclaimers

+> ⚠️ **Use at Your Own Risk**
+> This tool gives full control over Android devices via ADB.
+Misuse can result in data loss, bricked devices, or permanent damage.
+Always test carefully.

+> 🔐 **For Trusted Devices Only**
+> Use only with devices you own or have permission to control.
+Unauthorized use may violate laws or terms of service.

+> ❌ **No Warranty or Liability**
+> This software is provided "as is" without warranty.
+The developers are not responsible for any harm, data loss, or legal issues arising from its use.

+> 🛑 **Highly Privileged Features**
+> This interface allows direct file access, app control, screen mirroring, and shell command execution.
+Do not run on shared or insecure systems.

+> 🌐 **Secure Your Deployment**
+> If hosted on a network or public server:
+> - Always enable authentication
+> - Use HTTPS (SSL)
+> - Restrict access by IP or VPN
+> Never expose the interface to the open internet without protection.

 ## How to Contribute

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.